-Kirk Sipila enters his sixth season as one of the most relied upon ball players for the Dallas Spirits Baseball Club.
-A back-to-back team MVP (2014, 2015), Sipila can literally play in any position and can be expected to score or generate runs at any time.
-He brings a natural leadership to his teams and the club as a whole.
-Kirk continues with his leadership role heading into 2018 as the Spirits (40+) Team Manager alongside his role as a top player on the Spirits (35+) squad.
+Kirk Sipila enters into his ninth season as one of the most relied upon ball players for the Dallas Spirits Baseball Club.
+A consistent winner of the team MVP award and Big Stick award for the highest batting average.
+Kirk or “Sip” as his teammates refer to him, is capable of playing any position on the field and offensively, you can expect him to come up with clutch hits or to generate runs at any time.
+He brings a natural leadership to his teams and to the club as a whole his leadership is present as he co-manages the Spirits (40+) squad and also assists with managing the Spirits (45+) and Fall squads.

 Kirk was a 3 year Varsity starter at Oliver Wendall Holmes High School in San Antonio, TX before transitioning to the college level.
 He left OWH with a number of achievements including, 1987 All District Second Team and All City Honorable Mention (1B), as well as 1988, 1989 All District and All City Honors.
 Sipila attended Ranger College in 1990 where he batted .358, with 7 HR, 29 R, 32 RBI, and 31 SB.
 He continued with receiving honors which included North Texas JC All Conference (CF) and North Texas JC Freshman of the Year awards.
 His 1991 stats included a batting average of .349, 11 HR, 31R, 47 RBI, and 27 SB while reaching North Texas JC All Conference and Midwest JC All Region Tournament Team honors.
 From 1992-1993, Kirk played with the Nuevo Laredo Tecolotes in the Mexican Independent League.

-Sipila can be expected to lead his team in several categories and has the constant attention of any opponent.
-He’s a solid defender at any position and is also relied upon for his submarine style of pitching whether it be a complete-game starter or closer in tight situations.
+Sipila can be expected to lead the team in several categories each season and he commands the constant attention of any opponent.
+Kirk is a solid defender at any position and is also relied upon for his submarine style of pitching whether it be a complete-game starter or closer in tight situations.

 Sipila also served our country as a United States Air Force Active Duty and Veteran (1993-2000) and the Spirits are extremely proud of his time served.
-He is married to his beautiful wife and soulmate, Michelle, and the couple and their 4 children (sons, Joshua and Noah; daughters, Olivia and Sofia) in Prosper, TX.
+He is married to his wife and soulmate, Michelle and the couple is deeply proud of their 4 children (sons, Joshua and Noah; daughters, Olivia and Sofia).
+Sipila resides in Prosper, TX.

 Nickname: “Sip,” “Count Sipila,” “Kirk,” “Sucio”